 Students must appear clean, neat, and well-groomed at all times.
-The Dress Code is applicable on field trips and other school events such as May Day, Graduation, etc. Shorts may be worn during the appropriate season.
-The general guideline for shorts, skirts, and dresses is that they must be appropriate in length.
+The Dress Code is applicable on field trips and other school events such as May Day, Graduation, etc. The general guideline for shorts, skirts, and dresses is that they must be appropriate in length.
 Given the variations in body types, the Administration will retain the authority to review, on a case-by-case basis, whether the length is appropriate to provide modest coverage, which is typically defined as longer than mid-thigh.